 From the viewpoint on the wooden bridge, you get a nice view of the waterfall and the river flowing into it.

 Where to Stay for the Night

 For your first night, stay in the vicinity of Port Angeles.
 You’ll move to Forks for the next two nights, but staying near Port Angeles puts you in the perfect position to stop by Cape Flattery and Shi-Shi Beach tomorrow morning on your way out to the coast.

 Our recommendation would be to find somewhere between Port Angeles and Lake Crescent.
 There are some great vacation rentals along the northern coast right on the Strait of Juan de Fuca, some good campgrounds, and some amazing places to stay on the waterfront of Lake Sutherland (which is just east of Lake Crescent).

 If you want the comfort and convenience of a hotel in Port Angeles itself, stay at the Olympic Lodge.
 It’s a great option (probably the best option in Port Angeles) that is close to the road, mid-way between Hurricane Ridge and Lake Crescent, and super rustic and charming.

 Here are some of our favorite places to stay just outside of town.

 Vacation Rentals in Port Angeles / Lake Crescent

-Here are five options we like in the area.
+Here are a few options we like in the area.